YenWenWang/NSFInvasion2022/LinuxAdvance.markdown

 ---
 layout: page
-permalink: /cmd
+permalink: /LinuxAdvance
-title: "Unix/Linux course"
+title: '"Advanced" Linux'
 ---

 ## What are we going to learn?